Travelling from Medellin to Salento? Awesome, Salento was our favorite place in Colombia and you’ll love it!

 8pm: Time to visit a Salento Cowboy saloon.
 Like a real cowboy saloon with gruff looking Colombian men wearing cowboy boots and chaps.
 Make your way to a bar to order a couple of Cervezas then play snooker at one of the giant tables.
 Don’t mind the open air urinals…

-10pm: We’re on South American time now so the party only really gets started late.
+10pm: We’re on South America time now so the party only really gets started late.
 Head to one of the many bars or al frasco areas.

 For more all the nitty gritty details about where to book a horse riding tour, which reasonably-priced restaurants we recommend eating at, where to take a coffee plantation tour and much more, take a quick look at our Salento Travel Guide.